 Program areas at Shedd Aquarium

 Conservation science and research: Shedd is located in chicago, but its research is worldwide.
-Its husbandry, veterinary, and conservation programs are grounded in research that supports healthy animals at Shedd and vibrant wild populations around the world.
-Shedd's conservation research programs work to maximize biodiversity while preserving local livelihoods, and field researchers often work side-by-side with citizen scientists to conserve wildlife and habitats for future generations.
-The Aquarium's work includes more than two decades of research on bahamian rock iguanas, one of the world's most critically endangered lizards, as well as studies of queen conch, lobster, sharks, and corals.
-Closer to home, Shedd's great lakes research focuses on high priority wildlife (continued on schedule o) and habitat conservation issues; the Aquarium's applied studies support local and regional agencies in developing sound management plans that can protect this treasured national resource.
-Onsite, Shedd's state-of-the-art facilities and animal care experts serve as resources for research partners in chicago and around the united states.
+Shedd is one of only 11 centers for species survival, a designation of the international union for the conservation of nature, (iucn).
+Shedd's center for species survival focuses on freshwater within the great lakes watershed and globally with a concentration in the americas.
+Shedd's husbandry, veterinary, and conservation programs are grounded in research that supports healthy animals at Shedd and vibrant wild populations around the world.
+Shedd's conservation research programs work to protect biodiversity while supporting blue economies, and field researchers often work side-by-side with citizen scientists to conserve wildlife and habitats for future generations.
+The Aquarium's (conitinued on schedule o) oceanic work includes more than four decades of research on species such as rock iguanas, queen conch, lobster, sharks, and corals.
+Closer to home, Shedd's great lakes research focuses on wildlife and habitat conservation issues where the Aquarium's applied studies support local communities and regional agencies in developing access to nature and sound management plans for the great lakes and chicago river.
+Onsite, Shedd's state-of-the-art facilities and animal care and science team serve as resources for research partners locally and globally.
 Onsite research provides valuable biological and behavioral information that informs understanding of species which are nearly impossible to study in the wild.
-In addition to sharing what it learns with the scientific community, Shedd's onsite work also contributes to its own field research, such as health assessments of wild beluga whales.
+In addition to sharing what it learns with the scientific community, Shedd's onsite work contributes to advancing animal health and welfare for aquatic species ranging from invertebrates to marine mammals.